April 4, 2025

 Although HTTP-clients have great advantages, they also bring a number of disadvantages which often disqualify them from many use cases.
 These include:

-• Manual work - HTTP-clients only execute requests very precisely.
-If the target webpage loads additional content through XHR requests, this content will not be visible to the HTTP-client.
-To get access to that content, the programmer will need to identify how the website works, which data endpoints are used, what parameters they require, and how they return data, in order to trigger those endpoints manually and get access to the data.
+• Manual work: HTTP clients only execute requests very precisely.
+If the target webpage loads additional content through XHR requests, this content will not be visible to the HTTP client.
+To get access to that content, the programmer will need to identify how the website works, which data endpoints are used, what parameters they require, and how they return data, to trigger those endpoints manually and get access to the data.

 There are many lightweight JS engines to choose from.
 Three popular examples include PhantomJS, DomJS, and Splash.
 The advantages of using JS engines include: